GateNLP/moses-docker/README.md

 # Notes

+- internal ports: 8080 for moses itself, 8081 for the bottle wrapper

 - It takes quite a bit of memory to build cmph, giza, and moses: better to build the image on the server than on a laptop.

 - No longer compiling boost (the Ubuntu 18.10 package is recent enough).